DSS-41 Island Lagoon

 The 26 metre (85 foot) polar-mounted antenna was assembled by the Blaw-Knox company under the supervision of a JPL team led by Walt Larkin.
 The antenna design was the same as that of DSIF-11, the Pioneer Station at Goldstone in California.

-Between August and November 1960, Richard Mallis from JPL supervised the JPL / Collins Radio team as they installed the electronics.
+Between August and November 1960, Richard K Mallis from JPL supervised the JPL / Collins Radio team as they installed the electronics.
 Dick had earlier assisted in the construction of the Pioneer Station.
 Soon after, he supervised the same work for the third (virtually identical) DSIF station at Johannesburg.

 Island Lagoon